guptap10/GIT-EXPS/exp1/exp1_readme.md

 VS Code

 # Problem Statement
  1.)
-Simple 'Hello world' program.
+Write a program to print simple 'Hello world' message.

  2.)
-Getting input from user and displaying it.
+Write a program to get the  input from user and displaying it.

  3.)
-Basic calculator.
+Write a program to create a basic calculator.

  # Theory
 To print a message or output we use _'cout'_ .